Proactive Recommendation in Social Networks: Steering User Interest with Causal Inference: EXPERIMENTS

 \section{EXPERIMENTS}

-In this section, we conduct experiments to answer the following research questions: \begin{itemize}[leftmargin=*] \item \textbf{RQ1}: Does NIRec effectively improve the interaction probability between the target user group and the target item? \item \textbf{RQ2}: How does neighbor interference strength coefficient $\beta$ influence steering performance? \item \textbf{RQ3}: How does individual interest threshold $t$ influence steering performance? \item \textbf{RQ4}: Can we adjust the target user group to better steer a subset of those users? \end{itemize} To reveal the ideal results, we view the user feedback generation function with simulated representation as a method for PRSN, named Oracle.
+In this section, we conduct experiments to answer the following research questions: \begin{itemize}[leftmargin=*] \item \textbf{RQ1}: Does NIRec effectively improve the interaction probability between the target user group and the target item? \item \textbf{RQ2}: How does neighbor interference strength coefficient $\beta$ influence steering performance? \item \textbf{RQ3}: How does individual interest threshold $t$ influence steering performance? \item \textbf{RQ4}: Can the effectiveness of steering user interests be further improved by adjusting the target user group? \end{itemize} To reveal the ideal results, we view the user feedback generation function with the simulated representation as a method for PRSN, named Oracle.
 For brevity, certain experiments' results about Epinions and Filmtrust are shown in \ref{app:epinions}.